VraJ-594/api-gateway-go/README.md

-# High-Performance API Gateway in Go
+# API Gateway in Go

 A lightweight, concurrent API Gateway built from scratch in Go.
 This project implements core reverse proxy mechanics wrapped in a robust middleware pipeline, designed to manage, secure, and distribute HTTP traffic to backend microservices.